lopezvoliver/GRACE-spherical-harmonic-analysis-R/README.md

 The fourth argument in the first option (e.g. ../AvKernels/saq_check.nc) is the name of the output file containing the SH synthesis.
 This is useful to visualize the averaging kernel, but is not strictly necessary for the rest of the process.
 The last argument is the maximum degree to perform the analysis (lmax).

-3. Calculate the region-averaged TWSA time series:
+# 3. Calculating TWSA time series
 ./calcTWSAts.R ./workspace/Saq_aquifer_shape.dat CSR.DSG300km.SH.nc  ./AvKernels/saq.nc out.txt

 This last step requires the following arguments: